 During the depression years, the African American community suffered economically as unemployment levels rose to thirty percent, nearly twice that of the city as a whole, which accompanied raids and assaults, segregation in housing, and widespread prejudice and discrimination towards the community that numbered 348 people in 1930.

-According to the 1940 census, eighty percent of the Black population of the city lived in only three of Madison's twenty wards: the near east side along East Dayton Street, the Greenbush neighborhood, and further south along Park Street.
+According to the 1940 census, eighty percent of the Black population of the city lived in only three of Madison's twenty wards: the 4th Ward on the near east side along East Dayton Street, the 9th Ward in the Greenbush neighborhood, and the 14th Ward further south along Park Street.
 Despite this segregation, Madison was reported to be the "congenial" city in the state for Blacks.

-Large-scale migration of African Americans to Wisconsin, and Madison specifically, really began after World War II.
+Large-scale migration of African Americans to Wisconsin, and Madison specifically, began after World War II.
 A further influx of Blacks to the city came from the military airfield at Truax on the east side of the city, which housed several African American servicemen, and students at the University of Wisconsin.
 Madison's African American community grew to 648 people by 1950.

 The Civil Rights movement had begun in earnest during the mid-1950s.
 A 1954 State Commission on Human Rights and a 1959 NAACP publication on Negro Housing in Madison both pointed to existing discrimination, especially in housing.
-African Americans lived in 13 of the 21 wards in the city in the 1950s; however, 76% of Black households were limited to the 9th and 14th Wards that covered South Madison and the Greenbush neighborhoods.
+African Americans lived in 13 of the 21 wards in the city in the 1950s; however, 76% of Black households were limited to the 9th Ward in the Greenbush neighborhood and 14th Ward in South Madison.
 Exclusionary redlining based on race, ethnicity, religion, and class were common through the 1950s and did not completely or legally disappear until the 1970s.

-ABOVE: Van Hise Refectory at 1515 Tripp Circle.
+ABOVE: Van Hise Refectory, now Carson Gulley Center, 1515 Tripp Circle.
 Carson Gulley was head chef at the University of Wisconsin Van Hise Refectory from 1926 to 1953.
 He later hosted a nationally syndicated television cooking show with his wife, Beatrice, and local radio cooking program, published two cookbooks, and successfully appealed for fair housing rights to build a home in a previously all-White neighborhood.